Pro-Mousa1/Sample-C-calculator/README.md

 This is a simple calculator using do while loop.
 It enables a user to input and calculate operations without exiting the program.
-It's a good example of if else statement.
+It uses if else statement to check the operation to perfom to input integers.